ykakarap/kubecon-na-22-capi-lab/your-first-cluster.md

 watch kubectl --kubeconfig cluster-one.kubeconfig get pods -A
 ```

-The nodes in our cluster are now in a `Ready` state, and `clusterctl` will show the Cluster is healthy.
+Once all pods are in a `Running` state, the cluster nodes will move to the `Ready` state, and `clusterctl` will show the Cluster is healthy.

 ```
 kubectl --kubeconfig cluster-one.kubeconfig get nodes